BrundidgeK/puppet-fight/README.md

 Python (version 3.7 or newer)
 Python Dependencies:
 OpenCV (for camera and image processing)
-Mediapipe (for finger tracking)
+Mediapipe & cvzone (for finger tracking) socket (for Unity communication)
-PySerial (for communication with Unity)
-Unity Packages:
-Unity's Input System (for character controls)
-Unity's networking system (if playing multiplayer) Installation
+Installation
 Follow these steps to set up Puppet Fight on your local machine: